leonelquinteros/gotext/cli/xgotext/README.md

 gotext.Get(tr)
 ```

-The CLI tool doesn't traverse sub-directories and other packages.
+The CLI tool traverse sub-directories based on the given input directory.

 ## Contribute